niccosabella/failed-RDP-to-IP-geolocation-information/README.md

 ### 5. Uploading Geolocation Data to the SIEM

-Uploading geolocation data to the SIEM in Microsoft Azure adds location context to collected log data.
+Uploading geolocation data to the SIEM in Microsoft Azure adds location context to security events.

-A dataset named “geoip” is imported into the environment and used to map IP addresses to geographic locations such as country, region, and city.
-This data can then be joined with existing logs in the Log Analytics workspace.
+A watchlist named “geoip” is imported into the environment and used to map source IP addresses to geographic data such as city, country, latitude, and longitude.
+This data is then matched against failed logon events in the Log Analytics workspace by using KQL.

-This allows events, such as login attempts or attacks, to be enriched with location details for better visibility and analysis.
+This allows failed RDP attempts and other security events to be enriched with geographic details for improved analysis, investigation, and visualization.

 [GeoIP Dataset](./geoip-summarized.csv)